Zero-one laws for connectivity in random key graphs: Introduction

 \subsection{Contributions}

 In this paper, we complement existing results concerning the conjecture (\ref{eq:CONJECTUREScalingK+P})-(\ref{eq:CONJECTUREZeroOneLawConnectivity}) in several ways: We establish (Theorem \ref{thm:ZeroOneLaw+Connectivity}) the one-law in (\ref{eq:CONJECTUREZeroOneLawConnectivity}) under the conditions $K_n \geq 2$ and $P_n=\Omega(n)$, i.e., $P_n \geq \sigma n$ for some $\sigma>0$.
-Since the zero-law in (\ref{eq:CONJECTUREZeroOneLawConnectivity}) has already been established \cite{BlackburnGerke, YaganMakowskiISIT2008}, the validity of (\ref{eq:CONJECTUREScalingK+P})-(\ref{eq:CONJECTUREZeroOneLawConnectivity}) thus follows whenever $P_n=\Omega(n)$ and $K_n \geq 2$.
+Since the zero-law in (\ref{eq:CONJECTUREZeroOneLawConnectivity}) has already been established \cite{BlackburnGerke, GodehardtJaworski, YaganMakowskiISIT2008}, the validity of (\ref{eq:CONJECTUREScalingK+P})-(\ref{eq:CONJECTUREZeroOneLawConnectivity}) thus follows whenever $P_n=\Omega(n)$ and $K_n \geq 2$.

-This result already improves on the one-law (\ref{eq:OneBGMainResult}) obtained by Blackburn and Gerke \cite{BlackburnGerke} under the condition (\ref{eq:OneBGMainCondition}).
-Moreover, as discussed earlier, these authors have established the one-law in (\ref{eq:CONJECTUREZeroOneLawConnectivity}) under conditions on the scalings very different from the ones used here, i..e., either $K_n=2$ or $K_n \geq 2$ with $P_n = o \left ( \frac{n}{\log n} \right)$.
-In practical WSN scenarios it is expected that the size of the key pool will be large compared to the number of participating nodes \cite{DiPietroManciniMeiPanconesiRadhakrishnan2008, EschenauerGligor} and that key rings will contain more than two keys.
-In this context, our results concerning the full conjecture (\ref{eq:CONJECTUREScalingK+P})-(\ref{eq:CONJECTUREZeroOneLawConnectivity}) are given under more realistic conditions than earlier work.
+This result already improves on the one-law (\ref{eq:OneBGMainResult1})-(\ref{eq:OneBGMainResult2}) obtained by Blackburn and Gerke \cite{BlackburnGerke} under the condition (\ref{eq:OneBGMainCondition}).
+Moreover, as discussed earlier, these authors have established the conjectured one-law in (\ref{eq:CONJECTUREZeroOneLawConnectivity}) under conditions very different from the ones used here, i..e., either $K_n=2$ or $K_n \geq 2$ with $P_n = o \left ( \frac{n}{\log n} \right)$.
+In practical WSN scenarios it is expected that the size of the key pool will be much larger than the number of participating nodes \cite{DiPietroManciniMeiPanconesiRadhakrishnan2008, EschenauerGligor} and that key rings will contain more than two keys.
+In this context, our results concerning the full conjecture (\ref{eq:CONJECTUREScalingK+P})-(\ref{eq:CONJECTUREZeroOneLawConnectivity}) are therefore given under more realistic conditions than earlier work.

 The proof of the main result is lengthy and technically involved.
-However, in a parallel development, we have also shown in \cite{YaganMakowskiAmman2009} that when $P_n = O(n^\delta)$ with $0 < \delta < \frac{1}{2}$, the so-called small key pool case, elementary arguments can be used to establish a one-law for connectivity.
+However, in a parallel development, we have also shown in \cite{YaganMakowskiCISS2010} that when $P_n = O(n^\delta)$ with $0 < \delta < \frac{1}{2}$, the so-called small key pool case, elementary arguments can be used to establish a one-law for connectivity.
 This is an easy byproduct of the observation that connectivity is achieved in the random key graph whenever {\em all} possible key rings have been distributed to the participating nodes.